 - Look attentively at the pellets, pecking at them with your fingers.
 Rather than trying to entice your bird to eat the pellets, ignore him.
 Act as though you are so excited and interested in the pellets that you don’t want to share them.

-- Occasionally, click your fingernails together, reproducing the sound of food being eaten.
+- Occasionally, click your fingernails together, reproducing the sound of the food being eaten.
 If possible, have another family member join in showing your parrot that food is safe.
-Have a pleasant conversation while you are foraging for bird food.
+Have a pleasant conversation while you two are foraging for bird food.
 Give your bird minimal attention if it is ignoring the food.

 Make Bird Mash to convert to pelleted bird food